|Time for the map again!|

 You get +2 SKLL for being an Arelian.
 You know an additional language and can read any language you can speak.
 If you have 12 CHA or more you know a primal language of the spirits, and can speak with wizards and demigods.

 Natives of the rainforests and wetlands of Icorn.
-Originally short, ruddy and dark-haired, but most are at least part Aeshean after two centuries of subjugation.
+Originally short, ruddy and dark-haired, but most are at least part Aeshean after centuries of subjugation.
 They recently threw off that subjugation; this has everyone worrying.
 Have their leaders made deals with Wizards?
 Will Chaos soon have its own kingdom in the world of Man?
 The Deltans are just happy to be free.
 Most are Yellow Heretics.

 You get +2 INIT for being a Deltan.
 You swim like a fish and can climb trees like ladders, and if your CHA is 12 or more your jump distance is doubled.

 The arrogant precursors to modern humanity.
-Lanky, ruddy-skinned, with hatchet-noses and shaved heads.
+Lanky, ruddy, bearing hatchet-noses and shaved heads.
 The Kings (claim that they) were the ones who built the ancient cities, (say that they) named the nameless hills and dells, and (may have) raised the first temples to the old g_ds (if you believe them).
 They (claim to) rightfully own all ruins, all artifacts, all cities and all territories.
 As other peoples ignore these claims, most Kings live as wandering vagabonds and mercenaries.
 Kings still worship the old g_ds and have a generally hostile relationship with the Church of Aeshe.

 You get +2 SAVE for being a King.
 Martial training from an early age gives you a permanent +1 to-hit, and if you have at least 12 CHA you recognize ancient artifacts immediately and can generally guess their value and origin.